danslimmon/qsim/README.md

 * **Arrival Process**: The arrival process is simple.
 A new job ("shopper") enters the queueing system ("becomes ready for checkout") every *n* seconds, where *n* is picked from some probability distribution you define.
-When a job enters the system, it goes straight to any processor that is idle (i.e. any checkout lane that is empty).
+* **Arrival Behavior**: When a job enters the system, it goes straight to any processor that is idle (i.e. any checkout lane that is empty).
 If there are no idle processors, the job enters the shortest queue available.